LyndaFinn/LyndaFinn.github.io/index.Rmd

 * I used a wider set of census variables from a more up to date data source
 * I modified the map coloring to be in the heatmap style
 * I improved and corrected the labeling of the map categories.
  * Each category now represents 20% of the data.
 This was necessary to plot such variables as population, because of its extreme skewness.
-Without the modification, the map was almost the lowest category (allyellow)
+Without the modification, the map was almost the lowest category (all yellow)
   * In the original, the categories were improperly labeled with cutpoints, not ranges or midpoints
-* I generalized the approach variables other than percentages could be plotted
+* I generalized the approach so that variables other than percentages could be plotted

 --- .class #id